jake-ingram/UNC/Radiology/ImagingInstructions.md

 # Saving files from PICOM Dashboard

-These instructions explain how to export images from Picom365 and converting to a usable format for patients
+These instructions explain how to export images from Picom365 and convert to a usable format for patients

 ## Getting started